vercel/next.js/examples/with-docker-compose/README.md

 ./dev.sh
 ```

-2. Open [http://localhost:3000](http://localhost:3000) to visit Next.js JavaScript app.
+2. Open [http://localhost:3000](http://localhost:3000) to visit Next.js app.
-3. Open [http://localhost:3002](http://localhost:3002) to visit Next.js TypeScript app.

-You can start editing the page by modifying `pages/index.js`.
+You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

 ## Production